FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 When a user attempts to transfer more tokens than they have, the FHERC20 contract does not revert the transaction.
 Instead, it:

-1. Performs an encrypted comparison between the requested transfer amount and the user's balance
+1. Performs an encrypted comparison between the requested transfer amount and the user's balance.
-2. If there are insufficient funds, it replaces the transfer amount with zero
+2. If there are insufficient funds, it replaces the transfer amount with zero.
-3. Returns the actual transferred amount (which could be either the requested amount or zero)
+3. Returns the actual transferred amount (which could be either the requested amount or zero).

 This behavior is implemented in the `_update` function: